Thr0in/kOS-simpleJson/README.md

 ### Requirements

-- Visual Studio 2015 or later
-- .NET Framework 4.8
+- Visual Studio 2022 (or Build Tools 2022) with the .NET Framework 4.8 targeting pack
-- KSP and kOS DLL references (place in `../dlls/` relative to the repository)
+- KSP with kOS installed (provide the kOS DLLs from your KSP install)
+- .NET SDK/CLI available (`dotnet`)

 ### Build Steps

-1. Clone the repository
+1. Clone the repository.
-2. Place required DLLs in the `dlls` folder:
-   - Assembly-CSharp.dll
-   - Assembly-CSharp-firstpass.dll
-   - kOS.dll
-   - kOS.Safe.dll
-   - UnityEngine.dll
-   - UnityEngine.CoreModule.dll
-   - UnityEngine.JSONSerializeModule.dll
-   - UnityEngine.UIModule.dll
-3. Open [kOS-simpleJson.sln](kOS-simpleJson.sln) in Visual Studio
-4. Build the solution (F6)
-5. The compiled DLL will be in `bin/Debug/` or `bin/Release/`
+2. Link a KSP + kOS install using [KSPBuildTools](https://github.com/KSPModdingLibs/KSPBuildTools).
+3. Restore tools and packages: `dotnet restore`.
+4. Build: `dotnet build -c Release` (or open `kOS-simpleJson.sln` in VS 2022 and build).
+5. Outputs land in `kOS-simpleJson/bin/<Config>/net48/`.
+KSPBuildTools also mirrors the build + `.version` file into `GameData/kOS-simpleJson/` for a local install.

 ## Technical Details

-The addon implements the [`IFormatWriter`](kOS-simpleJson/SimpleJsonFormatter.cs) interface from kOS.Safe.Serialization, using the [`SimpleJsonFormatter`](kOS-simpleJson/SimpleJsonFormatter.cs) class to handle serialization and deserialization.
+The addon implements the [`IFormatWriter`](https://github.com/KSP-KOS/KOS/blob/9d896ace93adca5e13c915a06f886e4e23761d0b/src/kOS.Safe/Serialization/Formatter.cs) interface from kOS.Safe.Serialization, using the [`SimpleJsonFormatter`](kOS-simpleJson/SimpleJsonFormatter.cs) class to handle serialization.
+Deserialization is handled by the [JsonDeserializer](kOS-simpleJson/JsonDeserializer.cs) skipping the conversion to dumps.
 The main entry point is the [`SimpleJsonAddon`](kOS-simpleJson/SimpleJsonAddon.cs) class, which is decorated with the `[kOSAddon("JSON")]` attribute to register it with kOS.

 ## Known Limitations